Table of Contents

-Represents intentional harm to a minor that can be physical, psychological, and sexual abuse or forms such as neglect.
-It leaves lifelong impact on them.
+Represents intentional harm to a minor that can be neglect or physical, psychological, or sexual abuse.
+It has a lifelong impact.

 Sexual act with children

-A sexual act with children, according to the US Centers for Disease Control and Prevention (CDC), can be defined as any form of sexual activity that involves penetration of a child.
-A form of child sexual abuse might be that of sexual contact.
-It leads to change in their behavior and emotional responses.
+A sexual act with children, according to the US Centers for Disease Control and Prevention (CDC), can be defined as any form of sexual activity that involves the penetration of a child.
+A type of child sexual abuse might include contact.
+It leads to changes in their behavior and emotional responses.

-A sexual contact is defined as any form of intentional sexual touching of the child without penetration.
-Exploitation of the child, also known as non-contact sexual interaction per the CDC definitions, involves taking sexual photographs of the child, sexual harassment, trafficking or prostitution.
+Sexual contact is defined as any form of intentional sexual touching of a child without penetration.
+The exploitation of the child, also known as non-contact sexual interaction per the CDC definitions, involves taking sexual photographs of a child, sexual harassment, trafficking, or prostitution.

 Epidemiology of Child Sexual Abuse

-Every case of sexual abuse is not registered and recognized.
-Therefore, the exact prevalence of the problem can be only estimated.
+Not every case of sexual abuse is registered and recognized.
+Therefore, the exact prevalence of the problem can only be estimated.

-The retrospective questioning of adults about a previous incident of sexual abuse during their childhood is an indirect way of estimating the prevalence of sexual abuse among children.
+Retrospective questioning of adults about a sexual abuse incident during childhood is an indirect way of estimating the prevalence of sexual abuse among children.
 Whether children are more likely to disclose contact versus non-contact sexual abuse is a debatable subject among scholars.

 The estimated incidence of sexual abuse in adolescents in the United States is around 16%.
-Females are more likely to experience sexual abuse compared to males, with an estimated 3 to 1 ratio.
-It is estimated that 1 in 3 females and 1 in five males have been victims of sexual abuse before the age of 18 years.
-Sexual abuse in Asian countries appears to be either less common or less likely to be reported.
+Females are more likely to experience sexual abuse than males, with an estimated 3 to 1 ratio.
+It is estimated that 1 in 3 females and 1 in five males will be victims of sexual abuse before they turn 18.
+Sexual abuse in Asian countries appears to be either less frequent or less likely to be reported.

 Children who experience other forms of abuse, such as physical or verbal abuse, are more likely to be victims of sexual abuse.
-Additionally, children of poor families and non-educated parents, history of parental substance abuse and domestic violence are risk factors for child sexual abuse.
+Additionally, children from poor families, have non-educated parents, have a history of parental substance abuse and domestic violence are at higher risk for child sexual abuse.

 Disclosure of Child Sexual Abuse

-In many cases, the perpetrator can make the child feel guilty and responsible for the sexual act, or contact, that happened.
-This feeling of guilt can inhibit the child from coming forward to the authorities and disclose the abusive activities perpetrated against them.
+In many cases, the perpetrator can make the child feel guilty and responsible for the sexual act or contact that happened.
+This feeling of guilt can inhibit the child from coming forward to the authorities and disclosing the abusive activities perpetrated against them.
 Additionally, many children fear that no one will believe them, or they will lose an important figure of their family if they disclose the abusive act.
-Perpetrator may threaten the child by threats like, “I will kill you or your mother, if you tell anyone.”
-The child may be forced to get indulged into the act and then feeling of trapped and helpless overpowers the child.
-Then the child may develop accommodative behavior.
-This also prevent to disclose.
+The perpetrator may threaten the child, making statements like, “I will kill you, or your mother if you tell anyone.”
+The child may be forced to get involved in the act; then, feelings of being trapped or helplessness overpower the child, who may develop accommodative behavior.
+This is also important to disclose.

 Age of the child

-The age of the victim also plays an important role in determining the likelihood of disclosure.
-Very young children who experience sexual abuse are very unlikely to be able to understand the nature of the act, therefore, they rarely, if ever, disclose such information intentionally.
-Instead, a tongue slip during an interview or an abnormal behavior might trigger the pediatrician to suspect sexual abuse.
+The victim’s age also plays an important role in determining the likelihood of a disclosure.
+Very young children who experience sexual abuse are very unlikely to understand the nature of the act; therefore, they rarely, if ever, disclose such information intentionally.
+Instead, a tongue slip during an interview or abnormal behavior might signal the pediatrician to suspect sexual abuse.

-On the other hand, children aged between 7 and 13 years are more likely to understand the nature of the sexual activities being performed with them.
-This age group is more likely to be abused sexually.
-Despite this, this age group is still very vulnerable to manipulation by the caregiver who could also be the perpetrator.
-Because of this, disclosure in this age group usually happens within one month from the actual sexual act or contact.
+On the other hand, children between 7 and 13 years are more likely to understand the nature of sexual activities involving them.
+This age group is more likely to be sexually abused.
+They are still very vulnerable to manipulation by caregivers, who could also be the perpetrators.
+Because of this, disclosure in this age group usually happens within one month of the actual sexual act or contact.

 Adolescents who experience some form of sexual abuse are unlikely to disclose such an event directly to the interviewer.
 Instead, they tend to share the details of such an experience with their friends and peers from school, for instance.
-Adolescents are also more likely to understand the negative effect of disclosing sexual abuse on the integrity of the family, especially when the perpetrator is a close relative.
+Adolescents are also more likely to understand the negative effect of disclosing sexual abuse on family integrity, especially when the perpetrator is a close relative.
 Because of this, they might choose to inhibit disclosure willingly.

 Severity and nature of the sexual activity

-Finally, it was found that the severity and nature of the sexual activity might have a relationship with the likelihood of reporting the sexual act or contact to the authorities or to a professional.
-Children who experience a severe form of sexual abuse that, for example, involves complete penetration are less likely to report the event because of overwhelming guilt and fear.
-When the abuser is a stranger, when the event has occurred many times or when the nature of the sexual activity was of non-contact type, the chances of disclosure were higher.
+Finally, it was found that the severity and nature of the sexual activity might be associated with the likelihood of reporting the sexual act or contacting the authorities or a professional.
+Children who experience a severe form of sexual abuse that, for example, involves complete penetration, are less likely to report the event because of overwhelming guilt and fear.
+When the abuser is a stranger, the child is more likely to disclose the abuse, whether the incident occurred many times or the nature of the sexual activity was of a non-contact type.
 Stranger abuse is more likely to happen to boys.
-Abuser usually target children who are physically disabled like deaf, blind or mentally retarded.
+Abusers usually target children who are physically disabled (deaf or blind) or developmentally delayed.

-Children and adolescents who come from a culture that overvalues virginity and honor—or looks towards men as if it were normal for them to want sex and therefore it is the girl’s fault if something happens because of temptation—are less likely to disclose sexual abuse.
+Children and adolescents who come from a culture that overvalues virginity and honor—or considers it normal for men to want sex and, therefore, it is the girl’s fault if something happens because of temptation—are less likely to disclose sexual abuse.

 Long-Term Effects of Child Sexual Abuse

-Alcoholism, suicidal risk, marriage problems and the use of illicit drugs were also more common in adults who have previously reported or encountered sexual abuse as children.
-Additionally, children who experience sexual abuse are more likely to be involved in high-risk sexual activities during childhood, which puts them at an increased risk of acquiring sexually transmitted illnesses, teen pregnancy or human immunodeficiency virus.
-Teen pregnancy may have complications like preterm births risking the life of teen mother also.
+Alcoholism, suicidal risk, marriage problems, and the use of illicit drugs were also more common in adults who had previously reported or encountered sexual abuse as children.
+Additionally, children who experience sexual abuse are more likely to be involved in high-risk sexual activities during childhood, which puts them at an increased risk of acquiring sexually transmitted infections (STIs), teen pregnancy, or human immunodeficiency virus (HIV).
+Teen pregnancy may have complications such as preterm births, risking the life of the teen mother also.